abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 We can encourage ourselves in the choices that we make without undermining ourselves.
 That’s an act of kindness.
-We can also see how other people choose to use their time and energy and encourage and support them or at least delight in the good that they are doing.
+We can also see how other people choose to use their time and energy and encourage and support them, or at least delight in the good that they are doing.
 That is an aspect of our own wholesomeness as well, and we benefit from that.

 There is a word in Buddhist jargon: in Pali, it is *puñña*, in the Thai language, *boon*.
 Inevitably, Thai people who have been to the West or have met a Westerner who is studying Buddhism ask, “How do you translate *boon*?”
 It’s one of those very difficult terms to render.
 But the Buddha himself said, “*Puñña* is another word for happiness.”
-It is the result of skillful action: good, wholesome actions or activities that result in happiness and well-being for you and for others.
+(A 7.62) It is the result of skillful action: good, wholesome actions or activities that result in happiness and well-being for you and for others.

 Generosity and giving are puñña.
 Keeping precepts and virtue are puñña.
 Meditation is puñña.
 Listening to teachings is puñña.
 Teaching is puñña.